forestgrape/coronavirus/2_biological/omicron.md

 Omicron is a SARS-CoV-2 lineage.
 However it has features different from all previous lineages (usually referred as variants) of SARS-CoV-2:
 * *Symptoms:* Rather than a typical respiratory disease, there are reports for more systemic symptoms such as night sweets and tiredness.
 Cough is still observed though.
-* *Transmission:*
+* *Transmission and Immune Status:*
   * Previous infections provide a lower protection compared to the protection they provided against previous variants.
-  * The transmission rate is much higher than observed for all previous variants.
+  * The transmission rate observed is much higher than the rates observed for the previous variants.
 This is the case in many different settings: household transmission, social events and populations level increase in cases.
 Noteworthy, many locations where very high transmission rates are observed have high vaccination rates.
-* *Acquired Immunity:* The protection from acquired immunity is reduced compared to other SARS-CoV-2 lineages.
-For vaccines, initially there is  months there is even a negative efficacy is observed.
+  * For vaccines, early data indicate, that initially there is a protection, but after a few months there seems to be an increased risk of infection.
+  * Acquired immunity (infection and vaccines) still protects against severe disease once infected.
 * *Mutation Distribution:* Omicron has a lot of mutations in the spike of which a surprisingly large number in RBD.
 In the NTD part of the spike there is also an insertion which hasn't been seen before.
 NSP6 mutated also at an increased mutation rate.
-The mutation rate in the other genes seems to be at a comparative level as observed for other variants.
+The mutation rate in the other genes seems to be at a comparative level as observed for other lineages.
 * *Biology of Omicron*
   * *Observations for the Cell Tropism and Entry:* Omicron enters cells mainly through the endosomal pathways where the priming occurs by endosomal proteases such as cathepsins.
 Omicron is not well primed at the cells surface by TMPRSS2.
 Accordingly Omicron infects cells through by the endosomal pathway where the spike is primed by cathepsins.
 Since lungs cells support mainly the cell surface pathway with TMPRSS2 priming, other lineages such as Delta infects lungs cells much better than Omicron.
 Also cell cell fusion requires cell surface priming of the spike e.g. by TMPRSS2 and accordingly Omicron hardly induces cell fusion.
   * *Observed Tissue Tropism:* In agreement with the cell tropism, Omicron infects less the lungs than the previous variants as animal experiments and the observed disease patterns indicate.

 A central part of this chapter, is the hypothesis that Omicron can replicate in immune cells such as macrophages.
-Antibodies inducing phagocytosis then can increase the infection rate when Omicron infects the phagocytes.
 Such an immune cell tropism would explain many observations such as the high attack rates (immune cells actively take up virions), the changed symptoms (immune cell produce different cytokines) and increased infection rates a few months after systemic immunization.
+The negative vaccines efficacies a few months after vaccination can be attributed to increased phagocytosis induced by spike binding antibodies.

-The explanation that Omicron escapes of spike targeting antibodies, just can explain an competition advantage over delta in populations with high antibody based immunity.
+The explanation that Omicron escapes of spike targeting antibodies, just explains competition advantages over other variants such as Delta in populations with high prevalence of antibody based immunity.
+However it does not explain the high attack rates, the changed symptoms and negative vaccine efficacies.

-> As noted F_c antibodies seem to enhance the probability of infection and possibly also enhance the disease.
-However other parts of acquired immunity such as T cells still protect and ameliorate the disease.
-This explains observations that upon infection, acquired immunity still has protective effect against severe disease.
-Natural infection induces both local and systemic T cells, while intramuscular vaccination mostly induces systemic T cells.
+> As noted antibodies inducing phagocytosis seem to enhance the probability of infection and possibly also enhance the disease.
+However other parts of acquired immunity such as antibodies inducing cellular cytotoxicity or T cells can also protect and ameliorate the disease.
+Observations that upon infection, acquired immunity still has protective effect against severe disease can be due to these mechanisms.
+The immune mechanisms induced differ from natural infection and the different vaccines, for example natural infection induces both local and systemic T cells and intramuscular vaccination mostly induces systemic T cells.
+The antibody effector functions also differ.

 > Initially this chapter was posted to argue a changed tropism of Omicron towards immune cell infection.
-This hypothesis is still part of the chapter, though the chapter underwent major reworkings and more content has been added.
+This hypothesis is still part of the chapter, though major reworkings are in progress.